Department of Labor Logo United States Department of Labor

 Footnotes

-(1) Usually work 35 hours or more a week at all jobs.
+(1) Usually work 35 hours or more per week at all jobs.

-(2) Usually work less than 35 hours a week at all jobs.
+(2) Usually work less than 35 hours per week at all jobs.

 Table 6.
-Employment status of mothers with own children under 3 years old by single year of age of youngest child and marital status, 2009-2010 annual averages
+Employment status of mothers with own children under 3 years old by single year of age of youngest child and marital status, 2019-2020 annual averages [Numbers in thousands]

 With own children under 3 years old With own children under 3 years old